Working with Julia packages

 `UndefVarError: `remove` not defined`

-In the script editor, the Pkg package manager name and Julia package names are case sensitive and must start with a capital letter, otherwise you will get an error message.
+In the script editor, the name of the Pkg package manager and Julia package names are case-sensitive and must begin with a capital letter, otherwise you will receive an error message. |

-Package Status
+Package status

 pkg> status

-After that you will see a list of installed packages and their version:
+After that, you will see a list of installed packages and their version.:

 pkg> status